Mayor Satya's Initiatives

 Metro Forward Agenda

 The Madison region continues to grow rapidly.
-It has consistently ranked in top tiers for being a dynamic, safe place to live -attracting talent, businesses and new residents.
+It has consistently ranked in top tiers for being a dynamic, safe place to live—attracting talent, businesses and new residents.
 Growth is evident in many ways from the booming housing development to the changing downtown skyline.
 If growth resumes at its previous pace, by the year 2050, we expect 85,000 new jobs and 100,000 new residents in Dane County.
 This translates into 800,000 new road trips to work, school and play.
 Without action, the resulting gridlock will more than double travel times for everyone on the road.
-As people begin to return to schools, employment centers, and public life, Metro Transit will be instrumental in improving workforce transportation, reducing congestion and serving as the backbone of a new vibrant regional economy.
-Now it’s time to make sure that Metro provides access to opportunity and excellent service, by redesigning our transit network and adding Bus Rapid Transit (BRT), a high-quality electric bus-based transit system that delivers fast, comfortable, and cost-effective service with a high-level of capacity.
+As people begin to return to schools, employment centers and public life, Metro Transit will be instrumental in improving workforce transportation, reducing congestion and serving as the backbone of a new vibrant regional economy.
+Plus, through close attention paid to equity issues in our transit system, we’ve managed to create an even better service for our most marginalized riders, increasing access to jobs by 96% for black riders, 120% for LatinX riders and 93% for low income riders on average.
+Now it’s time to make sure that Metro provides access to opportunity and excellent service, by redesigning our transit network and adding Bus Rapid Transit (BRT), a high-quality electric bus-based transit system that delivers fast, comfortable and cost-effective service with a high-level of capacity.

 Climate Forward Agenda